42 Best Breakfasts After 40

 Don't want to sip on your morning smoothie through a straw?
 Have it in bowl-form and eat it up with a spoon.
 Start with a couple handfuls of greens and add in some fruit and you'll be left with a sweet, healthy, and vitamin-loaded mix you'll gobble right up.

-If you’re not a taco person, grab a burrito for breakfast.
-Just pile up some healthy goodies in a whole grain wrap, like leftover tofu scramble for a healthy plant-based protein, some vitamin A-filled sweet potatoes, and even some black beans.
-A 1/2 cup of black beans alone contains 21 grams of protein.
+If you're not a taco person, grab a burrito for breakfast.
+In our recipe, we just pile up some healthy goodies in a whole wheat wrap, such as lean chicken or leftover tofu scramble for a healthy plant-based protein.
+We add fiber-rich black beans as 1/2 cup of black beans alone contains 21 grams of protein.

 The next time you make yourself a bowl of oatmeal, sprinkle in some turmeric.
 The spice has been used for its medicinal properties for centuries, and its health benefits are seriously impressive.
 Due its high amount of antioxidants and anti-inflammatory properties, it's been shown to do everything from protecting against cancer to treating arthritis.

-While chickpea pancakes are great, you can also create a super-simple—and incredibly healthy!—pancake using just a few ingredients.
-Just add some oats, a banana, and spinach to a blender with a little water, making sure the consistency isn’t too runny.
+While chickpeas are great on their own, you can also create a super-simple—and incredibly healthy!—pancake using just a few ingredients.
+Just add some oats, a banana, and spinach to a blender with a little water, making sure the consistency isn't too runny.
 Then make them just as you would normal pancakes.
-They’re light, full of vitamins, and taste delicious.
+They're light, full of vitamins, and taste delicious.